percona/k8spxc-docs/docs/update.md

 !!! note

-    As an alternative, the `updateStrategy` key can be used to turn off *Smart Update strategy*.
-You can find out more on this in the [appropriate section](update.md#more-on-upgrade-strategies).
+    As an alternative, the `updateStrategy` key can be set to `RollingUpdate` and `OnDelete`.
+You can find out more about it in the [appropriate section](update.md#more-on-upgrade-strategies).

 ### Manual upgrade